 Cold Email Template for an Informational Interview

 One way to reach out to a former colleague or someone you met at a networking event or saw on LinkedIn is by sending a cold email.
-It is an unsolicited email that is sent without prior contact with the recipient.
+This is an unsolicited email that is sent without prior contact with the recipient.
 A cold email can be useful in setting up an informational interview.

-An informational interview is an essential networking activity when you are actively looking for a new job, or you want to connect with a potential client or someone in the industry.
+An informational interview is an essential networking activity when you are actively looking for a new job or when you want to connect with a potential client or someone in the industry.

 Creating and sending an email for an informational interview can be awkward and daunting.
 But don’t worry.
 Here are several points to consider when writing a cold email:

 Provide a brief background of who you are and why the recipient should consider setting up an informational interview with you.
 Of course, it pays to do some research to show that you are genuinely interested in talking with the recipient.
-It can be that you attended the same event, or you’ve been reading his/her articles on LinkedIn.
+It can be that you attended the same event, or that you’ve been reading his/her articles on LinkedIn.

 Be clear about your intentions for reaching out.
-Aside from providing a reason, explain why you want to connect specifically with the recipient.
+Aside from providing a reason, explain specifically why you want to connect with the recipient.
 For instance, you can say something like, “I’ve heard that your company is looking for someone for the XXX position … and would like to know more about it.”

 Here’s a template of a cold email for an informational interview:

+Thank you for reading CFI’s guide to a cold email for an informational interview.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: